-Your camper is fitted with a double burner and grill, and in addition the Pullman and Fiesta are fitted with an Electrolux RM4206/RM4200 Refrigerator.
-(Operating instructions for these appliances can be found in Kitchen Equipment, page 40).
+Your camper is fitted with a double burner hob and grill and an Electrolux RM4200 Refrigerator. and on the Pathfinder a water heater and an oven.
+(Operating instructions for these appliances can be found in Kitchen Equipment, pages 49, 51,53 and the water system page 41).

-Liquefied Petroleum Gas (LPG) is used to fuel the appliances via a regulator.
+Liquified Petroleum Gas (LPG) is used to fuel the appliances via a regulator.
 There are two types of bottled LPG commonly used in the United Kingdom and Europe, Butane and Propane.
 Most cylinders containing Butane are blue, those holding Propane are red.
 The variety, sizes and shapes of gas cylinders are many.
 Consult your Pennine dealer for advice.